amperity/amperity-docs/shared/credentials_settings.rst

 * API access is rate limited to 100 calls per 20 seconds, with up to 10 concurrent API calls.

-It is possible for Adobe Marketo to contain multiple audience lists with identical names.
-If the Adobe Marketo API returns more than one audience list, Amperity will update the first audience in that list.

 .. credential-adobe-market-api-limits-end

 **Client ID**